Emend by Eclipse

 “I didn’t think about that.”

 “According to what I’ve been able to find out, that limits us to seven hundred fifty dollars a year income.
-Our taxes will still be about one-oh-five, each.”
+Our taxes, which is entirely social security, will still be about one-oh-five, each.”

 Benny was wrong in his understanding of the tax laws.
 Actually, it wasn’t because he misinterpreted what he read, but he was told a misleading thing when he had asked a person who filled out tax returns during the tax season.
 He had asked how much a person could make and still be claimed a dependent.
 Based on how he had asked the question, the correct answer is $750.
 At least, it is a correct answer except when the person is a full time student and it can be shown that the parents provided more than half of the support, isn’t claimed on another return as a dependent, and is an American citizen.
 In that case, the amount made by the student doesn’t matter as far as being a dependent on the parent’s return.
 This didn’t mean that they didn’t have to file their own tax forms.